ackrep-org/pyirk-core/README.md

     - ... at the cost of guarantied computability
 - Inspired by Wikidata, but much simpler
 - Inspired by SUO-KIF, but with less brackets
-- Represented directly in python: → imperative instaead of declarative knowledge representation
+- Represented directly in python: → imperative instead of declarative knowledge representation

-Pyirk originated and is currently (2022) mainly developed with focus on representing knowledge from the domain of *control theory* as part of the *Automatic Control Knowledge Repository ([ACKREP](https://ackrep.org))*.
-However, in principle, it aims to be applicable wo a wide range of domains.
+While pyirk aims to be applicable to a wide range of knowledge domains, its origin an its current (2023) main focus is the representation of knowledge from the domain of *control theory* as part of the *Automatic Control Knowledge Repository ([ACKREP](https://ackrep.org))*.
+Thus, a subset of the [Ontology of Control Systems Engineering](https://github.com/ackrep-org/ocse) is used as test data for pyirk.
+In fact, both projects are practically co-developed.

+Not that, originally pyirk was called pyerk (imperative representation of knowledge), in case you come across some old version.

-# Assumed Directory Structure
+# Recommended Directory Structure

 ```
 <irk-root>/
-├── pyirk/                          ← repo with the code of the core package
+├── pyirk-core/                     ← repo with the code of the core package
 │  ├── .git/
 │  ├── README.md                    ← the currently displayed file (README.md)
 │  ├── setup.py                     ← deployment script